-In the growing use of the internet the smiling face was used often in email translations and chat messaging.
-“AOL Instant Messaging Services” replaced the short hand type of the smiling face for the iconographic yellow circle smile :).
+In the growing use of the internet, the smiling face was used often in email translations and chat messaging.
+“AOL Instant Messaging Services” replaced the shorthand type of the smiling face for the iconographic yellow circle smile :).
 These faces grew in popularity quickly.
-This was also synonymous to the AOL running man.
+This was also synonymous with the AOL running man.
 These were vastly used on computers that incorporated it into email services and anyplace the text box allowed you to type out a message with extra emotion and humour.
-From the compound word, emotion and icon, the user creates emoticons with text that could be translated into an image within a document by arranging the characters to create the image.
+From the compound word, emotion and icon, the user create emoticons with text that could be translated into an image within a document by arranging the characters to create the image.

-Another type of emoitcons used are called Kaomoji which is a Japanese style of emoticons that used grammatical puncuation and Japanese characters and are used the same way.
+Another type of emoticons used is called Kaomoji which is a Japanese style of emoticons that used grammatical punctuation and Japanese characters and are used the same way.
 These were inspired by Manga and facial expressions.
 Kaomoji are also not limited to just complex actions, objects or emotions; it is capable to express whole stories.

 The Rise of the Teenage Market

 In 1995, the Japanese technology market was flooded and standing out in the marketplace was key for survival.
 NTT DoCoMo was, at the time, being overtaken by Tokyo Telemessage and that need to invent something that was going to appeal to their new demographic.
 DoCoMo decided to gear their products more towards teenagers by branding their line with more of a cute and youthful appeal.
 In 1998, Shigetaka Kurita created the Emoji for their i-mode mobile Internet use.